c3lang/c3-web/src/content/docs/references/docs/faq.md

 ```

 The above would make it possible to use both `obj.func("Abc", "Def")` and `obj.func(&my_foo)`.

+## Platform support

+**Q:** How do I use WASM?

+**A:** Currently WASM support is really incomplete.

+You can try this:

+`compile --reloc=none --target wasm32 -g0 --link-libc=no --no-entry mywasm.c3`

+This should yield an `out.wasm` file, but there is no CI running on the WASM code
+and no one is really using it yet, so the quality is low.

+We do want WASM to be working really well, so if you're interested in
+writing something in WASM - please reach out to the developer team and we'll
+help you get things working.

 **Q:** How do I conditionally compile based on compiler flags?